FilipKmn/filipkmn.github.io/about.md

 Developing [Sifu](https://codesifu.com/) — a software development tool that made it possible to make applications go from zero to awesome in no time.

-Working on Sifu was great, I was the only non-tech person there and was leading all of the marketing  as I was both doing some business development and getting down and dirty with VC's.
+Working on Sifu was great, I was the only non-tech person there and was leading all of the marketing, as well as doing some business development and getting down and dirty with VC's.

 **[Rendered Text](http://renderedtext.com/)** — _Marketing & Analytics [and more]_